 By default, Awesome Table uses a Table visualization type when you create a new app.
 This app-type comes in handy when you need to present your data in tabular format.
-This could mean using plain and boring tables, but it doesn't have to be, as you'll see in the examples below.
+That could mean using plain and boring tables, but it doesn't have to be, as you'll see in the examples below.

 Default Table app